 Click the Map button.

-Let's now have a look at CTR Track Up.
+Let's now have a look at TRK UP mode.

-CTR - Track Up is only available when you are receiving both location and track data.
+TRK UP is only available when you are receiving both location and track data, with enough accuracy.

 The map screen remains centered on the current position and rotates to follow the